San Mateo County’s African American History

 The Great Migration

-Historians tell us “The Great Migration” of African Americans out of the South began with World War I. However for California, it was the war-related jobs of World War II that attracted significant numbers of African Americans to the state.
+Historians tell us the mass exodus of six million African Americans out of the South, known as the Great Migration, began with World War I. However, for California, it was the war-related jobs of World War II that attracted significant numbers of African Americans to the state.

-These people left the South because of the oppressive nature of the society there.
+People left the South because of the oppressive nature of the society there.
 Strict segregation laws based on race affected every part of their lives.
 Many worked the land of others as sharecroppers, with little hope of improvement of their family’s circumstances.
-The chance to live in a less hostile environment plus enhanced economic opportunity, drew African Americans to other states.
+The chance to live in a less hostile environment, plus enhanced economic opportunity, drew African Americans to other states.

 Shipbuilding at South San Francisco and an assortment of other industries brought many new people to the Peninsula during and after World War II.
 This included the first sizable numbers of African Americans.

 After World War II, the many racial covenants on real estate forced African American newcomers into segregated neighborhoods.
 At first, a few urban renewal projects accounted for some coming down the peninsula to live in East Palo.
 In the 1950s, white home owners began moving out as more African Americans moved in.
 After the Bayshore Freeway was constructed through the area, it became increasingly difficult to find local employment.
 By the early 1960s, East Palo Alto was a troubled place, with a 40 percent unemployment rate and a feeling of despair among the people similar to Watts and other West Coast urban Black enclaves.
 Frequent trouble occurred at the community’s Ravenswood High School.
 East Palo Alto incorporated in 1983 as the community wrestled to get control of its many problems.